W-David-Porter/acim/src/text/1-the-meaning-of-miracles/iv-the-escape-from-darkness/index.md

 4. The emptiness engendered by fear must be replaced by forgiveness.
 ²That is what the Bible means by “There is no death”, and why I could demonstrate that death does not exist.
-³I came to fulfill the law by reïnterpreting it.
+³I came to fulfill the law by reinterpreting it.
 ⁴The law itself, if properly understood, offers only protection.
 ⁵It is those who have not yet changed their minds who brought the “hell-fire’ concept into it.
 ⁶I assure you that I will witness for anyone who lets me, and to whatever extent he permits it.